munificent/game-programming-patterns/book/observer.markdown

 ^code subject-register

-This way, outside code is responsible for adding *itself* to the list of observers that the subject will notify.
-This way, the subject can communicate to the observers without its code being coupled to them.
+That allows outside code to control who receives notifications.
+The subject communicates with the observers, but isn't *coupled* to them.
+In our example, no line of physics code will mention achievements.
+Yet, it can still notify the achievements system.
 That's the clever part about this pattern.

-The fact that it has a *list* of observers instead of a single one is important too.
-Sure, it's handy to have multiple observers of a single subject, but it also makes sure that the observers aren't implicitly coupled to *each other*.
-For example, lets say the audio engine also observes the fall event so that it can play an appropriate sound.
+It's also important that the subject has a *list* of observers instead of a single one.
+It makes sure that observers aren't implicitly coupled to *each other*.
+For example, say the audio engine also observes the fall event so that it can play an appropriate sound.
+If the subject only supported one observer, when the audio engine registered itself, that would *un*register the achievements system.

-If the subject only allowed one observer, when the audio engine registered itself, that would *un*register the achievements system.
-That means those two systems would be interfering with each other, and in a particularly nasty way, since one basically breaks the other.
+That means those two systems would be interfering with each other, and in a particularly nasty way, since one effectively disables the other.
 Supporting a list of observers ensures that each observer is treated independently from the others.
-As far as they know, they are the only thing in the world with eyes on the subject.
+As far as they know, each is the only thing in the world with eyes on the subject.

-The other job of the subject is actually sending the notification.
-The basic method for that is simple:
+The other job of the subject is sending notifications:

 ^code subject-notify

-Once have this, we just need to hook it into the physics engine so that observers can observe it and it can send notifications.
-To stay close to the original *Design Patterns* recipe we'll <span name="event">inherit</span> `Subject`:
+Now we just need to hook all of this into the physics engine so that it can send notifications and the achievement system can wire itself up to receive them.
+We'll stay close to the original *Design Patterns* recipe and <span name="event">inherit</span> `Subject`:

 ^code physics-inherit

-This lets us define `notify()` in `Subject` as protected.
-That way `Physics` itself can send notifications, but code outside the physics engine cannot.
+This lets us make `notify()` in `Subject` protected.
+That way the physics engine can send notifications, but code outside of it cannot.
 Meanwhile, `addObserver()` and `removeObserver()` are public, so anything that can get to the physics system can observe it.

 <aside name="event">

 If this were real code, I would absolutely avoid using inheritance here.
 Instead, I'd make `Physics` *have* an instance of `Subject`.
-Instead of observing the physics engine itself, it would expose event objects for things like falling.
+Instead of observing the physics engine itself, the subject would be a "falling event" object.
 Observers could register themselves using something like:

 ^code physics-event